MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

 ```

 {{< note >}}
-Materialize performs an initial sync of the tables included in the publication before it starts ingesting change events, so you should make sure that your source tables **fit into memory**.
+Materialize performs an initial sync of all tables in the publication before it starts ingesting change events.
+You should ensure that your source tables fit into memory, and also expect increased disk usage.
+For more information, see [Restrictions on Postgres sources](/sql/create-source/postgres/).
 {{</ note >}}

 In practice, the `mz_source` looks like: